emacs-mirror/emacs/mps/manual/source/glossary/g.rst

         Garbage collection is a tried and tested memory management technique that has been in use since its invention in the 1950s.
-GC avoids the need for the programmer to :term:`deallocate <free (1)>` memory :term:`blocks <block>`
+It avoids the need for the programmer to :term:`deallocate <free (1)>` memory :term:`blocks <block>`
         explicitly, thus avoiding a number of problems: :term:`memory leaks <memory leak>`, :term:`double frees <double free>`, and